cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 The lack of cooperation and collaborativeness in insecure and abused children is an aberration from normally expected development.
 These children show impaired nonverbal interactive behavior and noncollaborative verbal discourse, which tend to persist throughout older childhood and into adulthood.
 In attachment-based treatment, the therapeutic task is to provide corrective developmental conditions that allow patients to manifest their inherent collaborative potential.

-### Defining Psychotherapy as Collaborative Partnership: The Contribution of Interpersonal Psychotherapy Harry Stack Sullivan was the first psychotherapis
+### Defining Psychotherapy as Collaborative Partnership: The Contribution of Interpersonal Psychotherapy

 **Defining Psychotherapy as a Collaborative Partnership**